Syntax Evolution: Problems and Recursion: Syntax

 The third corollary shows that `Turing machine' and `grammar' are equivalent devices, by which `computing' and `syntax' are equivalent concepts.
 Computing is equivalent to syntax, rather than to language, because language in \cite Chomsky (1959) refers only to syntax; it does not refer to semantics, because meanings are not considered, nor to pragmatics, because intentions are not considered.
+Summarizing it, we get Chomsky's identity between syntax and computing.

 So now we will provide the definition of syntax that follows from \cite Chomsky (1959) after adjusting for this deviation towards language: \definition{syntax} consists of transformations of strings of symbols, irrespective of the symbols meanings, but according to a finite set of well defined rules; so well defined as a Turing Machine is.
 This definition of syntax is very general and includes natural languages syntax, just replacing symbols with words and strings with sentences, but it also includes natural languages morphology or phonology, taking then sub-units of words or sounds.